Get set to use everything in your membership in 2025

 4. Travel and mobility: Digital solutions will not only improve the flow and integration of transport services but will enable optimisation of travel connections and preferences (Mobility as a Service) and virtual connectivity obviating the need to travel.

-5. Democratic renewal and Information risk: Technology brings with it the opportunity to reinvigorate participation in local democracy and citizen engagement, while mis-information, and data risks are growing exponentially.
-New technologies, such as AI, data analytics, social media and intelligent news feeds are all sources of risk that can impact stability, resilience, equality and democracy in connected places.
+5. Democratic and community engagement: Technology brings with it the opportunity to reinvigorate participation in local democracy and citizen engagement, whilst mis-information and data risks are growing exponentially.
+New technologies, such as AI, data analytics, social media and intelligent news feeds are all sources of risk that can impact stability, resilience, equality and democracy but can also motivate digital inclusion and help to align individual and wider civic priorities in connected places.

 6. Economy and business: Connected places encourage the extension of digital enterprise within communities, with their ability to harness skills, data, systems and services that drive the local economy.

-7. Environment, sustainability, and energy: A focus on the wider challenges, not just on the clever technology that makes business and government more efficient and effective.
+7. Energy and environmental sustainability: A focus on the wider challenges, not just on the clever technology that makes business and government more efficient and effective.
 This means safe and secure energy, less waste and reduced challenges of pollution and congestion, carefully planning for housing and economic growth, and nurturing an environment we can enjoy for work and for leisure.

 8. Education, skills, and jobs: The role of connected places in addressing the growing gap between supply of jobs and demand for digital skills, generating innovations in work, inclusion, recruitment, development and retention practices.